DigitalForgeLLC/ticket-smith-resources/design_request_template.md

-# Usage Instructions for Claude
+# Instructions

-When provided with a brief design request description, expand it using this template by:
+When provided with a design request description, expand it using this template by:

 1. **Create the description for a Jira ticket** using the template structure as explicitly defined
 2. **Follow the template's sections and formatting** exactly